ApacheSub/bsc_recoverfunds_extension/README.md

 ## Instructions

+NOTE: Make sure you are running a recent version of NodeJS (Version 18+ preferably)

 The tool was written in NodeJS and is very simple to use.

 You need to have NodeJS installed (and npm with it)